Ever have the feeling that you and your client aren’t speaking the same language when talking about a shoot?

 What Is a Mood Board?

-It is used extensively in design and photography to help define the direction of a project.
+A mood board is a collection of images gathered together into collage form.
+People use it extensively in design and photography to help define the visual direction of a project.

 A mood board is necessary when working with clients.
 But you may also want to make mood boards for your personal projects or shoots.